sortecoevo/sortee/content/blog/2026_5th-anniversary.md

 But he also shared that **SORTEE has exceeded his expectations**.

-Among the achievements he highlighted were the incredible dedication of volunteers, the rapid success of SORTEE's first virtual conference, which attracted more than 1,000 registrations only a six months after the official founding date, and the growing influence SORTEE has had through initiatives such as supporting journal data editors and promoting better research practices.
+Among the achievements he highlighted were the incredible dedication of volunteers, the rapid success of SORTEE's first virtual conference, which attracted more than 1,000 registrations only six months after the official founding date, and the growing influence SORTEE has had through initiatives such as supporting journal data editors and promoting better research practices.

 Perhaps most rewarding, Tim said, has been watching new generations of volunteers step into leadership and continue building the society far beyond what its founders could have achieved alone.